Kalika Mata Temple, Pavagadh: Architecture and fittings

-The complex is divided into two parts, the ground floor containing Hindu shrines, while the temple spire is domed with a Muslim shrine.
-The chief shrine on the ground floor contains three divine images: in the centre Kalika Mata in the centre (depicted in the form of a head, known as mukhwato and red in colour), while Mahakali is situated to her right and Bahuchara Mata to her left.
-The restored marble floor dates to about 1859 and was presented by the minister of Limbdi in Kathiawar.
+The old complex was divided into two parts, the ground floor containing Hindu shrines, while the temple spire is domed with a Muslim shrine.
+The chief shrine on the ground floor contains three divine images: in the centre Kalika Mata in the centre (depicted in the form of a head, known as mukhwato and red in colour), while Bhadrakali is situated to her right and Bahuchara Mata to her left.
 The domed temple spire contains a Muslim shrine and mausoleum to Sadan Shah Pir, a Sufi saint.

 Following redevelopment of the temple in 2022, the dargah was shifted nearby and the new shikhara of the temple was built.